AvijatChahar/Avijatlabs/README.md

 ---

 # 💫 About Me:
-I'm an AI & ML Engineer from India.
+I'm an AI automation Engineer.
 I create automations for businesses to reduce their time and resources.
-While giving them quality of work.
+While increasing their profits.
 <br> Avijatlabs provide services like social media automation, crm softwares, website & app development, seo optimization, and performance marketing.<br>🌍 Based in India<br>🚀 Founder of AVIJATlabs<br>💼 50+ Projects delivered since 2020<br>📝 I write about AI/ML on my Blog